martinbednar/web_crawler/README.md

 # Web Crawler

+**This branch contains a tool for getting links from the homepages of the websites.**

 Web Crawler is a tool for automatically visiting websites and collecting JavaScript calls that they make.
 Web Crawler is based on OpenWPM.

 [OpenWPM](https://github.com/openwpm/OpenWPM) is a platform that allows a large number of websites to be visited in order to perform various measurements on the web.